 3) Turn that information into teeny, tiny action steps

-- Identifying who your ideal clients are (refer to Step 2 of my Free Guide, How to Find High Quality Clients and Get Paid What You’re Worth)
+- Identifying who your ideal clients are (refer to Step 2 of my Free Guide, How to Find High-Quality Clients and Get Paid What You’re Worth)

 - Hire an accountant instead of doing it yourself on turbo tax.
 Ask your colleagues and friends for referrals and contact them for a free consultation.

 - Educate yourself on finance with books such as Profit First (you find more finance resources here).
-Pick one book, give yourself a deadline to read/listen to it.
+Pick one book, and give yourself a deadline to read/listen to it.

 Learning how to focus our attention is a practice that involves a good amount of trial and error.
 What works for someone else might not work for you.
 But finding the process that supports you in finding and returning to your focus will have you feeling like Charlie and The Chocolate Factory when you find that golden wrapper!
 With your process and tools, you can make progress on anything and everything.

-Need support sifting through your ideas and gifts, creating a plan, and taking consistent, daily action towards the implementation of that plan?
+Need support sifting through your ideas and gifts, creating a plan, and taking consistent, daily action toward the implementation of that plan?
 Maybe I can help.
 Click here to share a bit more about yourself and let’s chat!